alchemy-fr/Phraseanet-Docs/en/User/Guide/ProductionManage.rst

 =======================================

 .. topic:: The essential

-    Media management is in *Phraseanet Production*.
-This interface regroups all the functions allowing to manage, broadcast and publish multimedia assets.
+    Media management is done in *Phraseanet Production*.
+This interface regroups all the functions allowing to manage, broadcast and publish media.

-    The interface and the search possibilities are presented in the sections dedicated to :doc:`display the results <Display>` and to :doc:`search <Search>`.
+    This interface and its search possibilities are presented in the sections dedicated to :doc:`display results<Display>` and :doc:`search <Search>`.

-    In the following pages, only the advanced features are described.
-They concern users whom have missions to manage and animate media assets.
+    In the following pages, only the advanced features are introduced.
+They concern users who have the role in managing and animating media holdings.

 .. toctree::
    :maxdepth: 1